atlantidezign/copyman/docs/USAGE.md

   - *Keep Existing* Keep existing file using a new name for copy.

 #### Selecting
-- **Propagate Selection** to choose if propagate (checked) or not (unchecked) the selection/deselection click of an item to parent and childen elements.
+- **Propagate Selection** to choose if propagate (checked) or not (unchecked) the selection/deselection click of an item to parent and children elements.
 Default true.
 - **Click on Names to Select**  to choose if also clicks on files/folders names can Select/Deselect the item.
 Default true.
 - **Filters Relationship OR** to choose the kind of relationship between filter groups, OR (checked) or AND (unchecked).
 Default true (OR).